 The plugin includes a public facing accessibility widget to enhance the accessibility of your website and demonstrate your commitment to ADA compliance.
 The widget includes a seal to indicate your commitment to accessibility, a link to report problems and a toolbar that provides website users with a variety of options to further enhance the accessibility of the website.
 A shortcode option is also available to display a simple link to the toolbar for use in your theme files.
-The following options can be found on the Widget tab on plugin settings page: a link to a contact form may be included which will trigger a button displayed inside the accessibility widget to report problems. a custom statement can be displayed inside the web accessibility widget popup. a custom logo may be displayed in the footer of the widget an option to display widget at the top or bottom of your pages primary and secondary colors may be defined for the widget Find out more about plugin settings.
-To activate the accessibility widget: From the WordPress dashboard, choose “Web Accessibility” and then “Settings” Click on the “Widget” tab Check the box next to “Display the accessibility widget on your public facing website” Enter the url for your contact from Choose a location for the widget, either the lower left, lower right or upper right corner Click “Save” To use the web accessibility widget: Go to you website home page and look for the “universal” icon in either the lower left, lower Read More »
+The following options can be found on the Widget tab on plugin settings page: a link to a contact form may be included which will trigger a button displayed inside the accessibility widget to report problems. a custom statement can be displayed inside the web accessibility widget popup. a custom logo may be displayed in the footer of the widget an option to display widget at the top, bottom or left side of your pages primary and secondary colors may be defined for the widget Find out more about plugin settings.
+To activate the accessibility widget: From the WordPress dashboard, choose “Web Accessibility” and then “Settings” Click on the “Widget” tab Check the box next to “Display the accessibility widget, tools and compliance seal” or one of the other options provided as desired Enter the url for your contact from Choose a location for the widget, either the lower left, lower right or upper right corner Click “Save” To use the web accessibility widget: Go to you website home page and look Read More »

 In addition to the content filter system which corrects many common issues automatically, there are a variety of features included that will improve the accessibility of the content created using the WordPress editor, saving you time and money correcting these issues manually.
 Converts font size selector to relative sizes (% or ems) Modifies the color picker pallet to include more accessible color options and marks the colors that are not ADA compliant Converts justified text to left or right aligned and removes option to justify text Adds a format selector to easily mark table or image element as “Presentation Only” Adds a media library filter for missing and invalid alt text Stops WordPress from automatically linking images to themselves Allows aria-label attributes to be added to links without switching to html view Links provided to evaluate website content with WAVE (WAVE is maintained by WebAIM whom we are not affiliated with in anyway) Links are provided to evaluate website with the WC3 HTML validation services (This service is maintained by the WC3 whom we are not affiliated with in anyway) Refer to our version comparison tool for a complete list of features.